hyperf/hyperf/docs/en/tutorial/docker-swarm.md

 First create a namespace test_namespace, then create a mirror warehouse demo, and use the local warehouse.

-Then go to the server we use directly for packaging and log in to Alibaba Cloud Docker Registry
+Then go to the server we use directly for packaging and login to Alibaba Cloud Docker Registry

 ```
 usermod -aG docker gitlab-runner